antounes/antounes.github.io/_pages/about.md

 engineering projects.\\
 I love math, I love data science, and I do my best to apply both to real-world scenarios.

-My research interests include machine learning, applied data science and computational advertising.
+My research interests include probability theory, machine learning, and applied data science.
 More broadly, I'm a STEM enthusiast passionate about pattern discovery and how probability theory, statistics, and computer science combine to provide us with powerful frameworks for solving problems.